 - LMG Life Sciences – Named WilmerHale General Patent Litigation Firm of the Year and Intellectual Property Firm of the Year at the LMG Life Sciences Awards 2019.
 In addition to these winning categories, WilmerHale was shortlisted for Hatch-Waxman Litigation Firm of the Year – Branded and Inter-Partes Review Firm of the Year.
 LMG also shortlisted Amy Wigmore as General Patent Litigator of the Year – District of Columbia, Lisa Pirozzolo as General Patent Litigator of the Year – New England, Robert Gunther as General Patent Litigator of the Year – New York, Emily Whelan as Post-Grant Proceedings Attorney of the Year and Kevin Prussia as US Rising Star – Intellectual Property.

-- Managing IP (MIP) – Listed the firm among the top 10 “Law Firms for Petitioners and Patent Owners in PTAB Proceedings Filed in 2019” and the top 15 “Law Firms at the PTAB 2019 – Petitioners and Respondents Combined.”
+- Managing IP (MIP) – Honored WilmerHale as the winner of the 2020 Patent Contentious Firm of the Year for the Northeast region.
+Listed the firm among the top 10 “Law Firms for Petitioners and Patent Owners in PTAB Proceedings Filed in 2019” and the top 15 “Law Firms at the PTAB 2019 – Petitioners and Respondents Combined.”
 MIP ranked WilmerHale Tier 1 for PTAB Litigation in 2019, and also named the firm the 2019 United States Patent Contentious Firm of the Year.
 MIP also recognized Bill Lee and Mindy Sooter as Outstanding Litigator of the Year for Massachusetts and Colorado, respectively.
-The firm was named the Patent Contentious Firm of the Year in 2017 for the seventh time, and named Bill Lee the 2017 Massachusetts Outstanding IP Litigator.
+The firm was named the Patent Contentious Firm of the Year in 2017, and named Bill Lee the 2017 Massachusetts Outstanding IP Litigator.
 In past years, MIP has singled out Natalie Hanlon Leh, David Cavanaugh and Seth Waxman for recognition.
 In 2015, 2016 and 2017, David Cavanaugh was named to the Managing IP North America Awards shortlist for Patent Trial and Appeal Board Litigation.